 However, the minimax approach does not necessarily always support aggressive policy.
-For example, if the central bank assumes the conceivable range for λ as $0.5 \le \lambda \le 2.0$, the bank will find a rather more conservative policy, $\lambda = 0.5$, to be desirable.
-10 Thus, it is important to note that monetary policy stance under the minimax approach may be dependent on the degree of the uncertainty, that is, the conceivable range of the parameter.
+For example, if the central bank assumes the conceivable range for $\lambda$ as $0.5 \le \lambda \le 2.0$ , the bank will find rather more conservative policy, $\lambda = 0.5$ , to be desirable.
+Thus it is important to note that monetary policy stance under the minimax approach may be dependent on the degree of the uncertainty, i.e. the conceivable range of the parameter.

-2. Dynamic model
+B. Dynamic Model